GMWolf/artemis-odb-eeel/README.md

 EEEL is a drop in plugin for [Artemis-odb](https://github.com/junkdog/artemis-odb)

-EEEL provided an easy annotation based interface to subscribe to Entity events.
+EEEL provides an easy annotation based interface to subscribe to Entity events.

+EEEL also provides an event bus to dispatch entity-bound events, and listen to events based on the related entitie's aspect.
 ## Susbscribing to Aspects

 The first step to using EEEL is to add the plugin to your world: